walcht/walcht/about.md

 samples.

-Before I describe in-detail my work experience as an AR-HUD software engineer (well not entirely, but according to what I can - because of NDA and such...), the concept of *AR HUD* has to be explained.
-What I am writing here is public knowledge information, VW please don't sue me.
+Before I describe in-detail my work experience as an AR-HUD software engineer (well not entirely, but according to what I can - because of NDA and such), the concept of *AR HUD* has to be explained.
+What I am writing here is public knowledge information -- VW, please do not sue me.

-*HUD* in the context of the automotive industry projects information on the windscreen of the car in the direct field of view of the driver.
+*Heads-up-display* (*HUD*), in the context of the automotive industry, projects information on the windscreen of the car in the direct field of view of the driver.
 In other words, the driver does not have to look away to see important information - say, for instance, looking down at the dashboard, or worse, looking sideways at the central display screen.

 <img loading="lazy" src="assets/images/ar-hud-static-vs-ar-images.jpeg"
 alt="AR HUD static vs. AR fields" />

-This picture illustrates the two projection fields for the HUD:
+The above picture illustrates the two projection fields for the HUD:
-- the status field (or *near field*) is mainly used for 2D status information (e.g., speed, current traffic sign, and general status messages).
+- *Status field* (or *near field*) -- mainly used for 2D status information (e.g., speed, current traffic sign, and general status messages).
 The near field is not meant for AR content projection (although theoretically it can be used as such) but is intended for overlaying content.
-- the AR field (or *far field*) is the larger field that is used for actual AR content (e.g., showing navigation arrows, showing current ACC, etc.)
+- *AR field* (or *far field*) -- the larger field that is used for actual AR content (e.g., showing navigation arrows, showing current ACC, etc.)

 This [video][ar-hud-audi-showcase] showcases the AR-HUD feature/concept for the